 All of the Google Sheets widgets have built-in date range functionality.
 This means that if you change the date range in your AgencyAnalytics reports or dashboards, these widgets will automatically change the data they display.
 See the list of valid date range formats for line and sparkline widgets.

 Here's an overview of each of these widgets:

 Google Sheets Table Widgets

-Table widgets will show the entire spreadsheet from the first sheet (tab) of a Google Sheet.
+Table widgets will show the entire spreadsheet from a tab of your choice in a Google Sheet (there is a selector to choose the tab in the widget's settings).
 These widgets are vertically scrollable on the custom dashboard, so you can resize them as needed.

 Data in the first row of your Google Sheet will be treated as headings for each column, and any column width changes you make in the Google Sheet will be reflected in the widget.

 The output of any calculations will be shown in the table, and a cell's contents will become a clickable hyperlink if it begins with "http://" or "https://".
 All hyperlinks will open in a new window.

 Here's how to set up Google Sheets table widgets: